Nonlinear dynamics and stability analysis of locally-active Mott memristors using a physics-based compact model

 It is instructive to plot the locus of $\text{Im}Z(i\omega;Q)$ vs.~$\text{Re}Z(i\omega;Q)$ in Cartesian coordinates with $\omega$ indicated as a parameter.
 Such a parametric plot is called a Nyquist plot, which is a graphic technique used to provide intuition on the stability of a dynamical system.

-Figure \ref{Fig15_ReZImZ-freq}(c) shows the loci of Nyquist plot for the same VO$_2$ device as shown in figure \ref{Fig15_ReZImZ-freq}(a) and \ref{Fig15_ReZImZ-freq}(b).
-Figure \ref{Fig15_ReZImZ-freq}(d) is a zoomed portion of it to reveal those much smaller loci at $i_Q\leq7$~$\upmu$A. Ostensibly, the locus of small-signal $\text{Im}Z(i\omega;Q)$ vs.~$\text{Re}Z(i\omega;Q)$ at a finite steady-state current appears to be a circle centered on the $x$-axis.
-Increase current will increase the radius of the circle and move its center toward the negative direction.
+Figure \ref{Fig16_ReZImZ-freq}(c) shows the loci of Nyquist plot for the same VO$_2$ device as shown in figure \ref{Fig16_ReZImZ-freq}(a) and \ref{Fig16_ReZImZ-freq}(b).
+Figure \ref{Fig16_ReZImZ-freq}(d) is a zoomed portion of it to reveal those much smaller loci at $i_Q\leq7$~$\upmu$A. Ostensibly, the locus of small-signal $\text{Im}Z(i\omega;Q)$ vs.~$\text{Re}Z(i\omega;Q)$ at a finite steady-state current appears to be a circle centered on the $x$-axis.
+Increasing current will inflate the radius of the circle and move its center toward the negative direction.
 Points in the upper half-plane correspond to positive frequencies, and those in the lower half-plane correspond to negative frequencies.
-Increasing the frequency amplitude will move a point in the right direction along the upper or lower arm of the locus.
+Increasing the frequency modulus will move a point in the right direction along the upper or lower arm of the locus.
 A closer look finds that the left half of the locus intersects the $x$-axis at zero frequency.
-For the right half, the distance between the locus and the $x$-axis approaches 0 as $\left|f\right|\rightarrow\infty$, but there is no intersection at any finite frequency, i.e., the $x$-axis is a horizontal asymptote for the locus as an open set of points.
+For the right half, the distance between the locus and the $x$-axis approaches 0 as $\left|f\right|\rightarrow\infty$, but there is no intersection at any finite frequency.
+In other words, the $x$-axis is a horizontal asymptote for the right half of the locus.
+Therefore the locus of $\text{Im}Z(i\omega;Q)$ vs.~$\text{Re}Z(i\omega;Q)$is actually an open set of points rather than a closed loop.
 At $i_Q\approx9.077$~$\upmu$A, the locus crosses the $y$-axis into the LHP, as illustrated by the two loci at 9~$\upmu$A and 10~$\upmu$A. Therefore, Nyquist plot provides another visualization of the LP $\rightarrow$ EOC transition as the steady-state current increases.